benjdod/comp520-compilerproject/guide.md

 #### Strings

 Strings can be used as described in the PA5 specification.
+Escape characters are supported.

 #### Method Overloading

 Methods can be loaded as in Java.
+The predefined method `System.out.println` has been overloaded to accept `int`, `boolean`, `String`, and void arguments.

+---

 ## AST Changes